 Imagine a vast open landscape with a dazzling amount of temples small and large, made from reddish brown bricks and white sandstone.
 Wind bells tingle in the wind and golden stupas and pagodas shine bright in the sunlight from across the plain.
 Inside, mural paintings and buddha statues await your admiration.
 The full, round sound of a gong fills up the air as you bare-footedly enter the votive premises.

 It feels like we have entered another world from the moment we drove off on two wheels in a place where no matter what sandy dirt track one chooses to take, an ancient temple is waiting to be explored.
 Bagan counts over 2,200 temples that date back from the 11th and 12th centuries.
 Time has not stood still as market stalls with souvenirs are set up around the most famous temples, but in some parts of the vast plain it does seem like it.
 While we drive a small sandy track to an unknown destination, we see golden stupas glisten in the distance.
 We stop to observe a rural scene taking place right in front of us.
-A herd of cows crosses the barren land, guided by Burmese men wearing rattan hats to protect their head against the midday heat.
+A herd of cows crosses the barren land, guided by Burmese men wearing rattan hats to protect their heads against the midday heat.
 We watch them walk off into the distance from under the welcome shade of acacia trees.

 Exploring the temples of Bagan by yourself is a true adventure.
 We find ourselves wandering around alone in many places, and are asked to pose for a photograph with big Burmese families in others.
 Some temples look sober with simple sandstone Buddha statues placed in all four sides of the centre while others are lavishly decorated with golden buddhas that only just fit in the space they’re placed in.
 Most temples have only a piece of stucco still left on the walls while others house hidden gems such as a ceiling painting or coloured frescos on which even the colours from a thousand years ago are still visible.
 In the most famous temples chatting tourists sound the bell and pose for a picture while in more remote places we find tranquillity.
 Monks sit barefooted facing a Buddha statue, dedicating all their devotion to Buddha while chanting religious texts.
 It is an enthralling experience that gives me goose bumps even though the temperature inside the temple can hardly be perceived as chilly.
-In fact, walking around the premises on bare feet requires some stamina since the tiles gladly absorb the sunrays.
+In fact, walking around the premises on bare feet requires some perseverance since the tiles gladly absorb the sunrays and become scorching hot.

 As the burning heat of the sun changes to a more comfortable temperature, the sun shines a golden glow over the plains and colours the brick temples a vibrant orange.
 We watch the sunset from a hill that provides a stunning panorama view.
 Tour buses are parked nearby, but it is a traditional horse cart that comes into view and perfectly blends with the landscape of countless ancient temples.
 The sun disappears from view behind the clouds lingering on the horizon.
 When darkness falls, the golden pagodas are ignited and shine bright in the night skies.